ethanscode/web2022/README.md

-Repo for my personal site: www.ethanscode.net
+Repo for ICT420 website project